stevenlysc/CS553_Assignment-1/README.txt

 		thread number:  1 / 2 / 4 / 8

     GPU Benchmark:
+	First, locate to the folder in Terminal;
+	Second, compile the source code using command: nvcc gpu_benchmark.cu -o gpu_benchmark
+	Then, run the UNIX executable file gpu_benchmark using command:
+		./gpu_benchmark
+	Notification: this benchmark can only be executed on the computer which has NVIDIA GPU and CUDA supportive.

     Memory Benchmark:
 	First, locate to the folder in Terminal;